gurbirsinghsaran9284-png/Induction-program/README.md

 - After document submission, a photograph of each student was taken on the spot, which would be used on the college ID card.
 - The entire process was organized and smooth, and after completing the required steps, we were allowed to leave.
 - The session was brief but important as it was conducted for official college documentation and identification purposes.

+## Day 6
+### Chemistry Lecture :-(9:30 to 10:30) by Professor Mandeep Kaur
+- In the second lecture of Chemistry, Professor Mandeep Kaur focused on explaining the marking scheme of the subject.
+She clearly described how the total marks are distributed among various components including theory, practical, internal, and external assessments.
+- She explained the following key points:
+The theory portion carries a specific number of marks evaluated through college examinations.
+The practical section includes lab work and experiments, and is assessed based on performance and viva.
+Internal assessment includes assignments, class tests, and attendance.
+External assessment is the final college exam conducted at the end of the semester.
+- This session helped students understand how their performance will be evaluated throughout the course and emphasized the importance of both theory and practical work.
+- The lecture was informative and clarified the academic expectations from the students in this subject.